Renbrook at a Glance

 Founded in 1935, Renbrook is an independent day school for students comprising two divisions:

 Average Enrollment: Approximately 360

 Upper School Class Size Range: 10-16

-Accreditation: Renbrook is accredited by the State of Connecticut, and is a member of the National Association of Independent Schools and the Connecticut Association of Independent Schools.
+Accreditation: Renbrook School is accredited by the Connecticut Association of Independent Schools and approved as a non-public school by the Connecticut State Department of Education, and is a member of the National Association of Independent Schools.